 The Sun is the king star of the solar system around which the bodies of the planetary system gravitate, which also includes the Earth.
 Its mass represents 99.9% of the solar system's mass as a whole.

-In the rotation of the Earth around the Sun we highlight two singular points:
+In the rotation of the Earth around the Sun, we highlight two singular points:

-Measuring the distance between the centers of the Sun and the Earth we have to:
+Measuring the distance between the centers of the Sun and the Earth, we have to:

-- The minimum distance from the Sun to the Earth is 147,098,074 km.
+The minimum distance of the Sun to the Earth - when it is closer to the Sun - is 91,402,505 miles (147,098,074 km).

-- The average distance from the Sun to the Earth is 149,600,000 km.
+The average distance from the Sun to the Earth is 92,957,130 miles (149,600,000 km).

 What Is an Astronomical Unit (AU)?